All Episodes

 I'd have to see how it took place.

-Bring in a poll.
+Bring out a poll.

-No worries, Judge, we've got one right here in your chambers.
+We've got one right here in your chambers.

 Unfortunately, he won.

-I mean lost.
+I mean, lost.

 That sucks.

-Be like, we got another dozen of 'em, just send them out to the jury.
+Be like, we got another dozen of them.

 Make sure they know what's up.